zbalkan/ClipboardMonitor/README.md

 # ClipboardMonitor

 ## Overview
-ClipboardMonitor is an application running in the background that tracks clipboard usage to detect PAN data.
+ClipboardMonitor is an application running in the background that tracks clipboard usage.
+The clipboard is checked against data copied from well-known browsers, run against AMSI for prevention of attacks asking users running commands.
+By default, every text copied into cliploard is also scanned to detect PAN data, as a sample and simple DLP-like tool.

 ## Installation
 The logs are written into event log.
 In order to add or remove the log source, you need administration rights during installation and uninstallation.